Board of Directors 2018-19

-For 30 years, Carolyn A. Baker was an attorney, lobbyist and legislative advocate in both the public and private sectors specializing in energy, environmental and mental health care issues.
-This experience has endowed her with an intimate understanding of the inner workings of California's legislative and budgetary processes.
+For more than 30 years, Carolyn A. Baker was an attorney, lobbyist and legislative advocate in both the public and private sectors specializing in energy, environmental and mental health care issues.
+This experience has endowed her with an intimate understanding of the inner workings of California’s legislative and budgetary processes.

-Baker was an active participant in California’s energy industry restructuring and deregulation and chaired the Independent Energy Producers Association, California's oldest and leading energy nonprofit trade association.
+Carolyn was an active participant in California’s energy industry restructuring and deregulation and chaired the Independent Energy Producers Association, California’s oldest and leading energy nonprofit trade association.
 She served as the legislative director for several state government agencies including the California Environmental Protection Agency and California Department of Conservation.
 In these positions, she managed legislative and budget programs in the state capitol, including representing the administration in testimony at legislative and budget hearings.

-Both of Baker’s parents attended UCLA, and her deep, longstanding relationship with the school began as a child growing up near campus and living around UCLA faculty and administrators.
-A fond memory was when her parents bought UCLA Men’s Basketball season tickets the year that Kareem Abdul-Jabbar ’69 joined the team under legendary Coach John Wooden.
+Both of Carolyn’s parents attended UCLA, and her deep, longstanding relationship with the school began as a child growing up near campus and living around UCLA faculty and administrators.
+A fond memory was when her parents bought UCLA men’s basketball season tickets the year that Kareem Abdul-Jabbar ’69 joined the team under legendary Coach John Wooden.
 Her love for her alma mater remains contagious, as are her energy and enthusiasm.
 For two years, she served as president of the UCLA Alumni Association’s Sacramento network and oversaw the region’s largest and most successful New Bruin Send-off in more than a decade.
 A reconstituted board of directors—comprised of diverse age groups and interests—has embraced her ideas for fundraising and development events and activities to appeal to a broad, diverse spectrum of alumni.

 Mitra Best ’87